dptools/dpdash/README-PNL.md

 ### Quit

-You can stop the DPDash instance with a Singularity command:
+You can stop the DPdash instance with a Singularity command:

     singularity run \
     -B ${state}:/data \